 It’s hard to envision such a big number.
 What do such savings look like at a small- to medium-sized enterprise?
 It might reveal itself in saving rent on physical, commercial space when switching from in-house data servers to cloud-based services.
 There might also be reduced IT costs owing to time saved — there’s no need to pay staff to do updates — as well as actual savings owing to less need for in-house IT staff.
 Indeed, cloud-based solutions are proliferating so quickly because they are easy to start up and scale up.
 Plus, the necessary redundancies are built in.

-At its core, the cloud provides tools for increasing the ease of collaboration.
+At its core, the cloud provides tools for increasing the ease of collaboration and management.
 And studies show they work.
 A 2019 Deloitte survey found that 78% of cloud services users reported increased productivity at work.
 Businesses that reported benefits estimated the average productivity increase to be around 29%.

 Businesses that use these services better equip their employees to have access to information they need to make data-driven decisions.
 A 2021 Deloitte survey noted that businesses that utilise cloud-based services are more likely to store, analyze and implement data-driven decisions.